-Name Function within Morgan Stanley Principal Outside Activity James P. Gorman Chairman of the Board and Chief Executive Officer Member of the board of directors of the Federal Reserve Bank of New York and the Council on Foreign Relations, member of the Financial Services Forum, Co-Chair of the Board of Overseers of the Columbia Business School and member of the Business Council and the Business Roundtable.
-Elizabeth Corley Director Member of the board of directors of Schroders, Pearson plc and BAE Systems plc, Chair of the Impact Investing Institute, Advisory Council member for the AQR Institute of Asset Management at London Business School, member of the Board of Governors of the CFA Institute and member of the Committee of 200.
-Alistair Darling Director Non-executive Chair and trustee of the Standard Life Foundation and honouree President of the Royal Institute of International Affairs (Chatham House).
+Name Function within Morgan Stanley Principal Outside Activity James P. Gorman Chairman of the Board and Chief Executive Officer Member of the board of directors of the Council on Foreign Relations, member of the Financial Services Forum, Chair of the Board of Overseers of the Columbia Business School and member of the Business Council and the Business Roundtable.
+Alistair Darling Director Non-executive Chair and trustee of the abrdn Financial Fairness Trust and honorary President of the Royal Institute of International Affairs (Chatham House).
 Thomas H. Glocer Director Founder and managing partner of Angelic Ventures, L.P., member of the board of directors of Merck & Co., Inc., K2 Intelligence, the Council on Foreign Relations and the supervisory board of Publicis Groupe, trustee of the Cleveland Clinic and member of the advisory boards of the President's Council on International Activities at Yale University, the Columbia University Global Centre (Europe), the Social Sciences Research Council and GP Investments.
-Robert H. Herz Director President of Robert H. Herz LLC, member of the board of directors of the Federal National Mortgage Association (Fannie Mae), Workiva Inc., Paxos Trust Company and the Sustainability Accounting Standards Board, member of the Independent Investment Committee of United Nations Office for Project Services, member of the advisory boards of AccountAbility and Lukka, Inc., executive-in-residence at the Columbia University Business School and trustee emeritus of the Kessler Foundation.
+Robert H. Herz Director President of Robert H. Herz LLC, member of the board of directors of the Federal National Mortgage Association (Fannie Mae), Workiva Inc., Paxos National Trust Company, and the Value Reporting Foundation, member of the advisory boards of AccountAbility and Lukka, Inc., executive-in-residence at the Columbia University Business School and trustee emeritus of the Kessler Foundation.
+Erika H. James Director Dean of the Wharton School at the University of Pennsylvania.
+Member of the board of directors of Momentive Global Inc., the Graduate Management Admissions Council, Save the Children, and the Philadelphia Orchestra, and advisory board member to the Indian School of Business.
+Hironori Kamezawa Director President and Group CEO of Mitsubishi UFJ Financial Group, Inc., Director of MUFG, Chair of Global Open Network